 Pumpkin seeds (kaddu-ke-beej) are rich source of Zinc, Selenium and Magnesium.
 Lower level of selenium can lead to enlarged prostate while zinc enables the testosterone.
 According to USDA Per 100 gm of pumpkin seeds contain 550 mg of Magnesium(155% of daily value required) and 7.64 mg of Zinc(80% of daily value required).
 Just eat handful of roasted, raw or sprouted seeds of pumpkin to promote male reproductive health.

-Higher zinc level in pumpkin seeds help to improve immunity, heals wounds and supports normal growth.
+Higher zinc level in seeds of pumpkin help to improve immunity, heals wounds and supports normal growth.
 It is better to add these seeds in your daily diet as a snack, in smoothies or salad.

 Pumpkin seed (kaddu-ke-beej) nutrients help to reduce blood pressure and increase good cholesterol (HDL).
 Additionally high level of antioxidants, zinc, magnesium and essential fatty acids supports your heart health.
 Eat handful of seeds as a snack or an ingredient to your main dish.

-Pumpkin seeds (kaddu-ke-beej) not only improves sleep but also help to treat depression.
-According to research per 100gm of pumpkin seeds have 4.43mg of Niacin (30% of daily value required) which is essential in creating the neurotransmitter serotonin (also known as ‘Happy Hormone’).
+Pumpkin seeds (kaddu-ke-beej) not only improve sleep but also help to treat depression.
+According to research per 100 gm of pumpkin seeds have 4.43 mg of Niacin (30% of daily value required) which is essential in creating the neurotransmitter serotonin (also known as ‘Happy Hormone’).
 Correspondingly serotonin helps in regulating mood and help on production of melatonin (sleep Hormone).

 Pumpkin seeds (kaddu-ke-beej) has been used as antihelminthic (anti worm) from ancient times.
 It is believed that an amino acid cucurbitacin present in pumpkin seeds paralyse the intestinal worms and furthermore help to expel the worms from the intestine.